Finding a counselor that is right for your needs can be tricky. Maybe you are at a loss and need some direction………..

 I was made aware of Ostermiller Counseling Services (OCS), through the Head Start program in my home town.
 (More insight and gratitude for Head Start in a future blog).
-While attending one of the evening parent events put on monthly by the Head Start, a guest speaker from OCS gave a 1.5 hour presentation.
-He was filled with wisdom, obvious compassion for his line of work, a non-judgmental demeanor, a huge heart for everyone in the room, patiently answering questions with thought provoking advice, a willingness to also learn from the responses of those in the room.
+While attending one of the evening parent events put on monthly by the Head Start, a guest speaker, Jared Ostermiller, from OCS gave a 1.5 hour presentation.
+Jared was filled with wisdom, obvious compassion for his line of work, a non-judgmental demeanor, a huge heart for everyone in the room, patiently answering questions with thought provoking advice, a willingness to also learn from the responses of those in the room.
 He has a lovely wife and 5 children of his own, and now grandchildren, so also through his personal life experiences bringing the wisdom of real life into action.
 I noticed he had an incredible love for children, their safety, well-being, and hopes for their positive future.

 After the meeting, I was amazed by the exemplary abilities of this counselor.
 The next day I was sure to ask my Family Advocate, through Head Start, if this man also offered counseling to women who have endured domestic violence and abuse.
 I was thrilled to get connected to the OCS office, and found the staff to be welcoming, kind, compassionate, and understanding.
-I booked my first counseling session with this man, now nearly five years ago.
+I booked my first counseling session with Jared, now nearly five years ago.
 I have spent the last five years in and out of OCS office as needed, for myself, the health and well-being of my children, and sessions spent with my new fiancé before we were married in June, 2016.
 (My glorious journey now, with the most incredibly selfless, genuinely supportive, loving, caring husband, yet to come in future posts).

 Yes, finding the counselor that is right for you can be tricky.
 But be patient, and when you do discover the connection, build rapport and establish a solid foundation.
-This man from OCS was and has been the counselor for me.
+Jared Ostermiller was and has been the counselor for me.
 His expertise through now nearly 20 years of work shines through each session.
 He is always ready with a genuine greeting, incredible ability to listen, process, and then suggest and advise.
 Using guided illustrations, always studying and willing to further his own knowledge in his line of work, looking up information if needed to devise a better explanation, patient in his countenance, positively encouraging, seeking to help me carry out steps for a brighter future.
 Very supportive of my individuality, my hopes, and dreams.

 I was saddened when he informed me that it is rare for any woman to survive and then to not only thrive, but stand courageously shining after the life experiences I shared with him over the years.
 It burdened me so deeply to hear that most women end up on drugs, become alcoholic, possibly end up in a psychiatric ward, committing suicide, in jail, or even return to the same man or end up with another abusive partner.
 The burden for others enduring my own shame, agony, frustrations, and pain was too great!
 I knew then and there that one day I wanted to be a voice in the darkness, because I actually lived through it all to tell my story in hopes of becoming a beacon of light for others.